Sponsor Licence Suspended? (Act Now!)

 IN THIS SECTION

 If the Home Office considers your organisation has breached its immigration compliance duties, it may take the decision to suspend your sponsor licence.
-Your organisation could also see its license suspended if it is no longer eligible or suitable to hold a licence.
+If you receive notification that your organisation’s sponsorship licence is being suspended, you will need to act quickly to resolve the issues if you want to retain your status as a licensed sponsor.

-When a licence has been suspended, the Home Office can decide to either reinstate the licence or to revoke it.
+When a sponsor licence has been suspended, the Home Office can decide to either reinstate the licence or to revoke it.
 This outcome will depend on how you respond to the suspension notification.

 If you fail to respond to the Home Office, you risk your licence being revoked, meaning you lose your permission to hire skilled workers.
 Given the current challenges in the talent market, retaining valued, skilled workers will be business-critical.